Translational Program in Cancer Research (CARE)

 Institutions

-Core members: IGTP, Germans Trias i Pujol University Hospital, Institut Català d'Oncologia (ICO).
+Core members: Germans Trias i Pujol Research Institute (IGTP), Germans Trias i Pujol University Hospital (HUGTiP), Institut Català d'Oncologia (ICO)

 Mireia Margelí, clinical research director